KevinBretonnelCohen/NaturalLanguageProcessingReadings/README.md

 Reinlander: Natural language processing at scale -- lessons learned from a case study in the biomedical domain.

+Sarker et al.: Lots of good information on social media and on pharmacovigilance.
+Also a nice example of how to write a review article.

 Steedman: The implications of Zipf's Law for natural language processing--and for linguistics.

 Temnikova: Mathematical properties of the language of a genre of clinical texts.